PayPal Fee Calculator

 🌍 PayPal groups certain countries together when calculating international transaction rates.
 Also, transactions between residents in the European Economic Area (EEA) are treated as domestic transactions when applying fees.
 Hence, an international transaction involving the Euro (EUR), Norwegian Krone (NOK), Danish Krone (DKK), or Swedish króna (SEK) is exempted from the International transfer fee.

 If you are a merchant or a registered nonprofit organization, you can apply for a discounted rate on the money you receive instead of the variable fee.

-Merchant rate – Once you meet the qualifying criteria for the merchant rate, you can apply for it.
+Merchant rate — Once you meet thefor the merchant rate, you can apply for it.
 Usually, to qualify, your sales volume for three consecutive months must exceed $3,000 (or its equivalent in your local currency) per month through PayPal.
-The merchant rate is in multiple tiers, and you could enjoy a discount rate up to 1.0% less of the variable fee.
+The merchant rate is in multiple tiers, and you could enjoy a discount rate of up to 1.0% less than the variable fee.
 But your sales volume must be consistent, or PayPal will revoke the privilege.

 Discounted rate for Nonprofits — You can sign up as a registered charity or nonprofit organization for discounted PayPal fee rates.
 PayPal offers Nonprofits the benefit of fee-less setup, statements, withdrawals, and cancellation.

 However, these rates all vary between countries and currencies, which adds another layer of complexity to the PayPal fee structure.
 And you have to apply and be approved for them.